-Inspired by its founder, the former Congressman and NYU President Emeritus, the John Brademas Center of New York University pursues a collection of initiatives in the areas—the state of Congress and the legislative process in democracies; the shifting dynamics in foreign policy and international affairs; and, the present state and future prospects for higher education, the humanities, arts and culture—which formed the core of John Brademas' life in public service.
+Inspired by its founder, the former Congressman and NYU President Emeritus, the John Brademas Center of New York University pursues a collection of initiatives in the areas which formed the core of John Brademas' life in public service: the state of Congress and the legislative process in democracies; the shifting dynamics in foreign policy and international affairs; and, the present state and future prospects for higher education, the humanities, arts and culture.
 With a growing reputation as a home for informed and civil debate on politics, public policy and other major issues facing the nation and global community—the NYU Brademas Center undertakes programs at NYU's campuses in New York City and Washington, D.C., and increasingly around NYU’s global network.

 In addition to research, the NYU Brademas Center offers programming on current issues at Washington Square and in Washington, D.C.
 Panels, speakers, films, symposia, exhibition and performance and other events are scheduled to bring perspectives, research and ideas to the NYU community and to the wider public.
 Through this programming, the Center aims to advance understanding of the policy issues and programs that engaged and energized John Brademas during his decades in public service.

 The Center conducts research consistent with its mission of developing a greater understanding of policy issues that were at the core of John Brademas' public life and of Congress.
 Research focuses not only on examining the rules and procedures of Congress but also on the ways in which the Senate and House of Representatives help determine the substance of law and policy for the Government of the United States—through their leaders, committees, caucuses, conferences, staffs and individual members, and through the interaction of Congress with the executive and judicial branches.
 Projects commissioned by the Center also examine policy implications on public life, and how legislation can expand or better its effects.